LMS locomotive numbering and classification: Classification

-LMS System
+LMS system

 The Midland Railway introduced a system of locomotive classification based on the power output represented by a locomotive's tractive effort at 50 mph (passenger locomotives) or 25 mph (goods locomotives).
 This is the continuous tractive effort and is much lower than the starting tractive effort which is the figure usually quoted in technical publications.

 This system was adopted by the LMS and also, from 1948 the nationalised British Railways.
 The classification was made up of a number (representing the power output - 0 being low power and 9 high power) and a letter (representing the type of work the locomotive was intended for), e.g. 4F.
 Over the years there were some modifications to the system, but the basics remained the same.

 The principal downside with this method of classification was that it did not distinguish between particular classes of locomotive, so many very different types would have been classified '4F' for instance.

-The tables below provide definitions for the numbers and letters used: